Urgent Medical Concerns

 After-hours Emergencies and Same-day Concerns

-- If students have an urgent concern after clinic hours, contact the clinician-on-call at 212-854-7426.
-Our expert telephone triage specialists will assess concerns and provide recommendations for care.
+• If students have an urgent concern after clinic hours, contact the clinician-on-call at 212-854-7426.
+Our team member will assess your concerns and provide recommendations for care.
 If there is any difficulty with contacting our clinician-on-call, students may also call 855-779-7132 to speak with a triage specialist.